Deep Identity-aware Transfer of Facial Attributes: Related work

-To visualize and understand CNN features, several methods have been proposed to reconstruct images that invert deep representation~\cite{mahendran2015understanding} and maximize class score~\cite{simonyan2013deep}.
-Subsequently, Gatys et al.~\cite{gatys2015style} introduce the combination of content and style losses defined on deep representation on the off-the-shelf CNNs for artistic style transfer.
-Li et al. further extend this framework for identity-preserving attribute transfer~\cite{li2016convolutional}.
-However, these methods generally require high computational cost and cannot obtain high quality results for attribute transfer.
+To visualize and understand CNN features, several methods have been proposed to reconstruct images by inverting deep representation~\cite{mahendran2015understanding} or maximizing class score~\cite{simonyan2013deep}.
+Subsequently, Gatys \etal~\cite{gatys2015style} suggest to combine content and style losses defined on deep representation on the off-the-shelf CNNs for artistic style transfer.
 To improve the efficiency, alternative approaches have been proposed by substituting the iterative optimization procedure with pre-trained feed-forward CNN~\cite{johnson2016perceptual, ulyanov2016texture}.
-And a number of perceptual losses have also been proposed for style transfer and other generation tasks~\cite{johnson2016perceptual}.
-Motivated by these works, both perceptual identity loss and perceptual regularization have been exploited in our DIAT model by considering the requirement of attribute transfer.
+And perceptual loss has also been adopted for style transfer and other generation tasks~\cite{johnson2016perceptual}.
+Motivated by these works, both identity-aware adaptive perceptual loss and perceptual regularization are exploited in our DIAT model to meet the requirement of facial attribute transfer.